cloud-gov/cf-kong/README.md

 port `8080` is used for incoming HTTP traffic from your clients.
 You can access this endpoint via `https://your-kong-app.app.cloud.gov`.

-### Note - instructions below have not been verified/updated.

 Port `8001` is used for the Admin API.
 You can access this endpoint with the following command.

 ```